Luis46coco/VCC/README.md

 --------------------------------------------------------------------------------

-4/10/17: Ok… this thing is back to compiling/building using VS6 (with the last good service pack SP6).
+**4/11/17**: Ok... this thing is back to compiling/building using VS6 (with the last good service pack SP6).
 This has all the latest changes to VCC-1.200b including Mark McDougall’s changes (msmcdoug branch) that allow it to compile using MinGW-w64, minus his “profiling code” which VS6 cannot compile.
 (TODO: link to notes on that issue here)

 It includes one change --> changed all the dialog boxes to use Tahoma 10pt font – this is a much better looking font that the default MS Sans Serif 8pt.